-Corporate taxes added just $242 billion, or 9.8 percent.
+Corporate taxes added just $242 billion or 9.8 percent.
 All other, including excise taxes, tariffs, and earnings on deposits at the Federal Reserve, contributed $215 billion.
-(Source: Office of Management and Budget, FY 2014 Budget, Table S-5 which provides the actual revenue collected.)
+The Office of Management and Budget’s Table S-5 of the FY 2014 Budget provides the actual revenue collected.

-Mandatory - Mandatory programs cost $2.032 trillion, or 57.4 percent of the U.S. Federal budget.
-Social Security was by far the most expensive, at $768 billion.
-Medicare was $466 billion, while Medicaid was $251 billion.
-All other programs, such as Food Stamps, Unemployment Compensation, Child Nutrition and Tax Credits, spent $548 billion.
+Mandatory - Mandatory programs cost $2.032 trillion or 57.4 percent of the U.S. federal budget.
+At $768 billion, Social Security was by far the most expensive.
+Medicare was $466 billion while Medicaid was $251 billion.
+All other programs, such as Food Stamps, Unemployment Compensation, Child Nutrition, and Tax Credits, spent $548 billion.
 This included proposals enacted under the Economic Stimulus Act, which added $35 billion.
-These figures are reflected in Table S-5 of the Office of Management and Budget, Table S-5.)
+These figures are reflected in Table S-5 of the Office of Management and Budget’s “FY 2014 Budget.”

 Military - Over half of the Discretionary budget, or $804.8 billion, was military spending.
 This included $530.4 billion for the Department of Defense base budget.
 The budget focused on buying military equipment.
 It emphasized weapons research and cyber-security.
 Through some management and acquisition reforms, it planned to save $78 billion through 2016.
 Although that's a lot a money, it's still less than a 2 percent decrease in total security spending.

 It also included $159.3 billion spent by other departments to support the DoD base budget.
-This includes the FBI ($8.076 billion), the National Nuclear Security Administration ($11 billion), Homeland Security ($39.9 billion), the Department of Veterans Affairs ($58.7 billion) and the State Department ($41.6 billion).
+This includes the FBI at $8.076 billion; the National Nuclear Security Administration, $11 billion; Homeland Security, $39.9 billion; the Department of Veterans Affairs, $58.7 billion; and the State Department, $41.6 billion.

 Budget Deficit Improved

 In the short term, deficit spending stimulates the economy.
 This is especially true if businesses are operating below capacity, and the spending focuses on activities that are efficient in creating jobs.
-To compare all U.S. budget deficit by year can help you make a comparison between all U.S. budget deficits since 1929.
+The U.S. budget deficit by year can help you make a comparison between all U.S. budget deficits since 1929.

-However, continued deficit spending puts downward pressure on the dollar's value.
+But continued deficit spending puts downward pressure on the dollar's value.
 As the dollar declines, the price of imports increases, as does the risk of inflation.
-As the debt approached 100 percent of GDP, it increased the expectation that this debt won't be paid until sometime in the distant future.
+As the debt approaches 100 percent of GDP, it increases the expectation that this debt won't be paid until sometime in the distant future.
 This expectation of future taxes puts downward pressure on economic growth.